platformsh/platformsh-docs/reference/platform-app-yaml.md

 Possible hooks are:

--   **build**: We run build hooks before your application has been packaged.
+-   **build**: We run a build hook before your application has been packaged.
 No other services are accessible at this time since the application has not been deployed yet.
--   **deploy**: We run deploy hooks after your application has been deployed and started.
+-   **deploy**: We run a deploy hook after your application has been deployed and started.
 You can access other services at this stage (MySQL, Solr, Redis...).
 However, the disk where the application lives is read-only at this point.

-> **Note**
-> Your application will always be mounted under `/app`, and whatever subdirectory you specified in the `web.locations.root` key above.
-For example, `/app/web`.
-You may need to `cd /app/web` before running further commands.

-The hooks are executed as a single script, so they will be considered failed only if the final command in them fails.
+Each hook is executed as a single script, so they will be considered failed only if the final command in them fails.
 To cause them to fail on the first failed command, add `set -e` to the beginning of the hook.

+The `home` directory for each hook is the application root.
+If your scripts need to be run from the doc root of your application you will need to `cd` to it first; e.g.: `cd web`.

 After a Git push, you can see the results of the `deploy` hook in the `/var/log/deploy.log` file when logged in to the environment via SSH.
 It